hatayama/LaunchUnityCommand/README.md

 launch-unity
 launch-unity /path/to/MyUnityProject Android
 launch-unity . -- -buildTarget iOS -projectPath . # You can override

-# Quit the Unity instance holding a project open
-quit-unity                 # Quit Unity for current directory project quit-unity /path/to/Proj   # Quit Unity for a specific project quit-unity . --timeout 20000 --force
 ```

 A TypeScript CLI for macOS and Windows that reads the required Unity Editor version from